What is Thoracic Outlet Syndrome?

-Anterior Scalene Syndrome - A Thoracic Outlet Syndrome where the neurovascular bundle is compressed by the scaleni anticus and medius muscles (anterior scalene muscles).
+Anterior Scalene Syndrome is a Thoracic Outlet Syndrome where the neurovascular bundle is compressed by the scaleni anticus and medius muscles (anterior scalene muscles).
 These muscles can spasm due to some trauma or may become hypertonic due to unusual posture.

-Cervical Rib Syndrome - A Thoracic Outlet Syndrome in which a rudimentary cervical rib located at the C7 vertebrae compresses the neurovascular bundle.
-The presence of rudimentary or extra cervical rib is very small, about 1% of the population will have a cervical rib.
+Cervical Rib Syndrome is a Thoracic Outlet Syndrome in which a rudimentary cervical rib located at the C7 vertebrae compresses the neurovascular bundle.
+The presence of this rudimentary or extra cervical rib is very small, about 1% of the population will have a cervical rib.

-Costoclavicular Syndrome - A Thoracic Outlet Syndrome where there is narrowing of the space between the clavicle and first rib.
+Costoclavicular Syndrome is a Thoracic Outlet Syndrome where there is narrowing of the space between the clavicle and first rib.
 This results in compression of the brachial plexus (nerve bundle) and subclavian artery.

 Pectoralis Minor Syndrome or Hyperabduction Syndrome is a Thoracic Outlet Syndrome where the pectoralis minor muscle spasms, compressing the brachial plexus (nerve bundle).
 Occupations with a high rate of repetitive movements will produce sustained muscle tension and result in symptoms.